HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   image="use-of-picture.png",
   alt="Use of picture.",
   caption="Use of `<picture>`.",
   description="Stacked bar chart showing 19.30% of pages use `<picture>` on desktop and 80.70% do not.
-On mobile it's similar with 18.54% using and 81.46% not using.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=416496535&format=interactive", sheets_gid="1719719920", sql_file="picture_format_distribution.sql"
+On mobile it is similar with 18.54% using and 81.46% not using.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=416496535&format=interactive", sheets_gid="1719719920", sql_file="picture_format_distribution.sql"